 Fellows will earn certifications in Lifeguarding, First Aid/CPR, and as a Level 1 Ropes Course Practitioner.
 These certifications will be provided by Sky Ranch as a part of our extensive staff training.
 Due to the strenuous physical nature of the Lifeguarding certification, it is recommended that you visit www.RedCross.org for details on the necessary prerequisites.

-Fellows will participate in three Bible classes.
-These include Old Testament Survey, New Testament Survey, and one additional survey class.
+Fellows will participate in two Bible classes.
+These include Old Testament Survey, and New Testament Survey.
 Anticipate additional reading and classwork as a part of this experience.
 If you are accepted into the Master’s Program, these will fulfill your prerequisite requirements for entrance into a Dallas Baptist University Master’s Degree plan.

 Additional Program Details

-The Fellowship also consists of off-site experiences, required readings and journaling, moments of reflection, and opportunities to sit down with leaders in our community.
+The Fellowship also consists of off-site experiences, required readings and journaling, moments of reflection, and opportunities to sit down with leaders at Sky Ranch and in our local community.
 We live with the idea of always being ready to ask great questions of great people as we seek out wisdom from those around us.
 We will do this throughout the program while taking time to reflect on what this looks like in our personal lives.

-Each year the Master’s Program accepts 11 candidates into its 21-month program to serve in the Sky Ranch School Programs department at our Van, TX site.
+Each year the Master’s Program accepts 10 candidates into its 21-month camp training program to serve in the Sky Ranch School Programs department at our Van, TX site.
 During this program, participants will have the opportunity to earn their fully-funded Master’s degree from Dallas Baptist University.
 All interested Fellows have the opportunity to be considered for acceptance into this program before outside candidates are considered.